CompuTec/computec-docs/docs/wms/releases/download.md

     CompuTec WMS Settings > User Settings
 :::

-Click [here](/docs/appengine/2.0/releases/plugins/wms-stock-counting/download) to get CompuTec AppEngine plugin for Stock Counting and Compatibility Tools.
+Click [this link](/docs/appengine/2.0/releases/plugins/wms-stock-counting/download) to get CompuTec AppEngine plugin for Stock Counting and Compatibility Tools.

 If you use Comp uTecProcessForce 9.3 PL14 R10 / 10.0 R14 or later, you have to install CompuTec License Server in 5.11.0.1 or later version and CompuTec WMS in the latest version.